 That last sentence reinforces the appropriateness of the photograph or video.
 Any inappropriate picture must be removed.
 The importance of a positive digital footprint must be instilled in all parties involved - administrators, teachers, students, and parents.

 With this information in mind, you must decide how to properly store student yearbook photos.
 G Suite has three options - Google Photos, Google Drive or a combination of Photos, Drive and Classroom.
 I will explain the benefits and disadvantages of the first two.
 Then I urge you to have discussions with your students, administrators and parents to determine the best photo storage for your school.
-Please note that as of August 1, 2017, non-core apps like Google Photos will be turned off.
+Please note that as of August 1, 2017, non-core apps like Google Photos were turned off.
 Please talk to your district school domain administrator to have it manually turned on.
+My school district opted to keep Google Photos turned off for our 30,000+ students.
+Only teachers have access to the app.

 Did you notice that Google Photos is not listed as a core service?
 According to the same Privacy and Security article, “These [non-core] services are not governed by the Student Privacy Pledge or the G Suite agreement, so we may use information in these services in ways we would not for G Suite Core Services.”
 For example, services may have ads, but no student information is used to target students.
 To learn more, please read G Suite for Education Core and Additional services.